csuka/ansible_role_mongodb_ubuntu/README.md

 mongo_edition: org  # or enterprise
 ```

+So far, Ubuntu 22.04 only supports MongoDB 6.0, and not lower.

 ## No log

 By default, for security reasons, logging for several tasks is turned off.
 To turn it on: